 For many of the programs, information about beginning your field placement site search is sent to you from the Office of Field Education within one week of paying your initial deposit.
-For the MA/CAGS in School Psychology Program, the Director of the Program, Dr. Bob Lichtenstein, will contact you directly.
+For the MA/CAGS in School Psychology Program, Arlene Silva, Chair of the School Psychology Department, will contact you directly.

 For students not familiar with the Greater Boston Area, choosing a location can be difficult.
 We recommend reading The Guide to Boston and consulting with your advisor about locations that best fit your needs and interests.

 Please see our Housing Website for a comprehensive list of online housing resources.

 Please also log in to MyCampus, mycampus.williamjames.edu and search the Housing message board under Community Bulletin Board.

 The first, and best place to look for roommates who also attend William James College is the Community Bulletin Board on MyCampus, mycampus.williamjames.edu.
 You can seek housing with a fellow student or offer a housing opportunity.